Our Research

 - Language barriers (41% speak Spanish as their primary language in STX; 29.3% in Texas).

-Areas of action for the Avanzando Center include:
+Areas of action for the ACS Avanzando Center include:

 - Conduct three scholar-led research projects to address the local cancer burden with regard for non-medical drivers of health.
 Each project will regularly engage with the Community Advisory Board (CAB) and benefit from centralized Center support for screening for the non-medical drivers of health, biostatistics, navigation, and communication.
 Host scholar meetings organized by the Avanzando Center.
 Research scholars will each identify challenges and opportunities to help problem-solve and share cross-cutting themes generated by their projects.